dwave-training/foundations-for-quantum-programming/Numpy_Package/README.md

 An individual is planning a driving trip to visit $n$ different locations exactly once.
 They want to drive the shortest distance possible to see all $n$ locations.
 The objective is to minimize the distance traveled between locations and then return to the origin.

-- The variable, $x$, represents the order of all the places that the individual must visit.
+- The variable, $x$, represents the order of all locations the individual must visit.

 - The array, $D$, represents the travel distance between the places (in kilometers), including the starting place.
 It is of size `n × n` .